-Jason Chang

-Richard Wilson Share
+Shareen Herte

 The Engineering for Human Rights Initiative, a collaboration of UConn's Human Rights Institute, School of Engineering, and other organizations, aims to bridge the gap between STEM students and the good their work can do for people.
 Shareen Hertel, a professor of political science and human rights, helped spearhead the initiative, which draws social scientists into collaborative teaching and research with engineers.
 Hertel is an expert on labor rights and the global supply chain and the author of Tethered Fates: Companies, Communities, and Rights at Stake, published recently by Oxford University Press.

 Technology Incubation Program

 FY 2021

-62

-284

-TIP companies
+62 TIP companies 284 employees

-employees

 \$71M

-12

 funds raised

-companies raised over \$1M
+12 companies raised over \$1M

 \$956M

 \$934M

 funds raised 2003-2021

-revenue 2003-2021

-UConn Intellectual Property
+2003-2021 2003-2021 UConn Intellectual

+Property

 FY 2021

 100+

+patent

-\$1.2M
+\$1.2M licensing

-patent applications filed
+applications filed revenue

-licensing revenue

-62

-MTAs

-28

-patents issued
+28 patents issued

-91
+62 MTAs

-invention disclosures
+91 invention disclosures

-10

-licenses or options

-INNOVATING FOR A STRONG ECONOMY

-Introducing TIP Digital

-Expanding on the success of its Technology Incubation Program in Farmington and Storrs, UConn opened a new TIP center focused on data science in Stamford in January.
+INNOVATING FOR A STRONG ECONOMY Introducing TIP Digital Expanding on the success of its Technology Incubation Program in Farmington and Storrs, UConn opened a new TIP center focused on data science in Stamford in January.
 The program already has a dozen companies using the promise of machine learning to address persistent problems with novel solutions.
 TIP Digital embraces a hybrid approach.
 Some companies are in-person at the 5,685-square-foot facility in Stamford, while other members are entirely remote.
 TIP Digital provides startups with support to get

-their company off the ground using UConn's world-class resources and connect them to the University's talented faculty and staff.
+The UConn Technology Incubation Program (TIP) received the 2021 Randall M. Whaley Award from the International Business Innovation Association (InBIA), recognizing their outstanding achievement as an entrepreneurial technology center. their company off the ground using UConn's world-class resources and connect them to the University's talented faculty and staff.
 In turn, these companies contribute to the fast-growing economy in Stamford, creating jobs and opportunities.
 One of TIP Digital's first companies, WaveAerospace, is an aerospace company that uses novel technology solutions to build aircraft that can fly in conditions that would ground most other aircraft.